At 8:30 p.m. on Saturday, March 28, 2015 lights will be switched off in Saint Paul and

 around the globe for Earth Hour.

-We encourage Saint Paul residents, business owners, building managers, religious and educational institutions to join the effort
+The City of Saint Paul encourages Saint Paul residents, business owners, building managers, religious and educational institutions to join the Earth Hour effort

-Saint Paul Landmarks participate in Earth Hour 2014!
+Saint Paul Landmarks participating in Earth Hour 2015:

 | Minnesota State Capitol Minnesota State Capitol during Earth Hour